Soviet submarine K-278 Komsomolets: Aftermath

 As well as eight standard torpedoes, K-278 was carrying two torpedoes armed with nuclear warheads.
 Under pressure from Norway, the Soviet Union used deep sea submersibles operated from the oceanographic research ship Keldysh to search for K-278.
 In June 1989, two months after the sinking, the wreck was located.
 Soviet officials stated that any possible leaks were insignificant and posed no threat to the environment.

 In 1993, Vice Admiral Chernov, commander of the submarine group of which the Komsomolets was part, founded the Komsomolets Nuclear Submarine Memorial Society, a charity to support the widows and orphans of his former command.
 Since then, the Society's charter has expanded to provide assistance to the families of all Soviet and Russian submariners lost at sea, and 7 April has become a day of commemoration for all submariners lost at sea.

 An expedition in mid-1994 revealed some plutonium leakage from one of the two nuclear-armed torpedoes.
 On 24 June 1995, Keldysh set out again from Saint Petersburg to the Komsomolets to seal the hull fractures in Compartment 1 and cover the nuclear warheads, and declared success at the end of a subsequent expedition in July 1996.
 A jelly-like sealant was projected to make the wreck radiation safe for 20 to 30 years.

 Norwegian authorities from the Marine Environmental Agency and Radiation Agency take water and ground samples from the vicinity of the wreck on a yearly basis.

-In July 2019, a joint Norwegian-Russian expedition found "clouds" emitted from a ventilation pipe and a nearby grille.
-They took water samples from the pipe and from several metres above, and analysed them for caesium-137.
-That pipe had been identified as a leak in several Mir missions up to 1998 and 2007.
-The activity levels in the six samples out of the pipe were up to 800 Bq/L (9 July).
-No activity could be detected in the free-water samples.
-Due to dilution, there is no threat to the environment.
-The Norwegian limit on caesium-137 in food products is 600 Bq/kg.
-The background activity of caesium-137 in the water body is as low as 0.001 Bq/L. More sensitive measurements of the samples were reported to be in progress.
+In July 2019, a joint Norwegian–Russian expedition found "clouds" emitted from a ventilation pipe and a nearby grille.
+That pipe had been identified as a leak by several Mir missions up to 1998 and 2007.
+Water samples were taken from within the plume of the release and analysed for caesium-137, measuring activity up to 792 Bq/L. The radionuclides are rapidly diluted away from the leakage point, and represent no immediate environmental risk.

+A 2019 report revealed that the radiation is seeping out of the submarine.

+According to a BBC article from July 2026 the submarine is a "ticking time bomb".
+The report quotes a 1993 interview with Russian Greenpeace activist Dimitri Litvinov and a March 2026 report claiming that while the submarine's nuclear-tipped torpedoes are still sealed, the reactor's condition is degrading and releasing radioactive material into the sea.
+According to a team from the Norwegian Radiation Protection Authority the leak isn't constant, but there are sporadic bursts from specific locations in the hull.